About land access negotiation

 1. Take Time

 All landholders are ‘time poor’ running their rural businesses, but it is important to commit some time up front to understand the resource company you are dealing with and their proposed timeline and program for undertaking proposed activities on your property.
-There are mandated timelines in the Land Access Code for negotiations, but these can potentially be re-negotiated depending on circumstances.
+There is a mandated timeline set out in the Mineral and Energy Resources (Common Provisions) Act 2014 and the Mineral and Energy Resources (Common Provisions) Regulation 2016 for the parties to complete the negotiation of a conduct and compensation agreement.
+However the legislative framework allows this timeline to be extended to a longer period if agreed to by the parties.
 Taking time up front to get your advisory team in place is also critical.
 Time is money for landholders and it's possible to be compensated for this time as part of your negotiations on disruption to your business.

 2. Get Advice

 Land access is a complex negotiation that requires a good understanding of a wide range of disciplines including resource industry law and regulation, land valuation, natural resource economics and accounting.
 It is important you pull together your own advisory team and ensure they have the relevant skills and experience to effectively represent your interests.
-Under Queensland's Land Access Code, most ‘reasonable costs’ for professional advice are required to be reimbursed by the resource company.
-Also talk to neighbours and friends who have successfully negotiated and tap into their experience and insights.
+Also talk to neighbours and friends who have successfully negotiated a conduct and compensation agreement and tap into their experience.
+Under Queensland's land access legislative framework the resource company must pay the landholder the negotiation and preparation costs they have necessarily and reasonably incurred in entering or seeking to enter into a conduct and compensation agreement.

 3. Keep Talking

-Like all negotiations, land access negotiations can hit roadblocks and get very stressful and frustrating at times.
+Like all negotiations, land access negotiations can hit roadblocks and can get stressful or frustrating at times.
 That's when it is important that both sides keep communicating to try to better understand each other's points of view and to identify possible solutions for a way forward.
 This is also when your advisory team, who are experienced in negotiating with resource companies, can make a big difference.

 4. Think B2B